 11. Home repair (of all sorts) – Many disasters cause damage to homes.
 As those homes are necessary to help people survive, being able to make repairs can be very profitable.

-12.Mechanics – We will always need mechanics to keep our cars running, as long as there is gas to run them.
-This is truer today than in the past, because less people know how to do it themselves.
+12.Mechanics – We will always need mechanics to keep our cars running, as long as there is a gas to run them.
+This is truer today than in the past because less people know how to do it themselves.

 14. Appliance repair – With people having less money, they won’t be able to just run out and buy a new washing machine if theirs breaks.
 Having it repaired would be much cheaper.
 This may even apply to small appliances if merchandise starts becoming scarce.

 15. Gunsmithing – When people get hungry and desperate, there’s no telling what they will do.
 People who have guns may not have the ability to fix them themselves.

 16. Clergy – More than half of the counseling done in this country is done by clergy.
 That won’t become any less in the aftermath of a crisis.
 Their services will also be needed for helping with weddings and funerals.

 There are probably some other skills, such as blacksmithing, which should be added to this list.
 Take time to inventory your own skills and see how they might be useful in the aftermath of a financial crash or other crisis.
 Don’t limit yourself to only these things; think of anything you know how to do, which might be useful in a survival situation.
 Many things that we don’t commonly use today will be needed, as people are forced to return to the ways of our ancestors.

 If the skills which you are planning on bartering require special materials to do, you should put in a stock of those materials as well.
 Granted, you probably can’t stock everything, but you can stock the most common things you’d use.
 That way, you’ll have something to start with.